 He starts with the conjecture and simplifies it by case analysis, typically based on the axiom (nat1).
 When he realizes that the current goal is similar to an instance of the conjecture, he applies the instantiated conjecture just like a lemma, but keeps in mind that he has actually applied an induction hypothesis.
-Finally, using the free variables of the conjecture, he constructs some ordering whose well-foundedness follows from the axiom $Wellf(\lambda x, y. (s(x) = y))$ and in which all instances of the conjecture.
+Finally, using the free variables of the conjecture, he constructs some ordering whose well-foundedness follows from the axiom $\text{Wellf}(\lambda x, y.~(\mathbf{s}(x) = y))$ and in which all instances of the conjecture applied as induction hypotheses are smaller than the original conjecture.